 repColors that end up categorizing no colors should be omitted.

 There are several methods of finding the kind or kinds of colors that appear most prominently in an image color list.
+For best results, these techniques need to be carried out with linear RGB rather than encoded RGB colors.

 Histogram binning.
 To find the dominant colors using this technique (which is independent of color model):